Financial Strategies 101 for Residents and Fellows

 - Umbrella insurance: Largely overlooked, umbrella insurance can come in handy if you’re ever sued or involved in an accident.
 It can protect your major assets, such as your home or income, by adding an additional layer of insurance coverage.

 At the beginning of your career, the end of your career seems far away.
 But, it will be here sooner than you think.
 Making plans for retirement now will only help you in the longer run.
 Overall, you should try to save 20% of your income for your retirement years.
 If your employer offers a match, do it – it’s free money.
 If not, a Roth IRA may be a good option during training.
-As of now, you can put up to $5,500 into it annually.
+As of 2021, you can put up to $6,000 ($7,000 if you are age 50 or older) into it annually.
 Other employer-sponsored programs, such as the 401k and 403b, are great options and once you are out in practice will want to be utilized.
-You can put a maximum of $18,500 (as of 2018) into them yearly pre-tax, reducing your taxable income.
+You can put a maximum of $19,500 (as of 2021) into them yearly pre-tax, reducing your taxable income.

 Mistakes to Avoid